noah-nash/joplin-arm64-darwin-guide/README.md

 yarn run dist --publish=never --mac --arm64
 ```

+Optional: you may also run `yarn test` to run Joplin's built-in unit tests to check stability.

 ### Delete old install

 There will be conflicts if you don't delete the old x64 install of Joplin.